Rockie Fresh

 Donald Howard Pullen (born April 16, 1991), known professionally as Rockie Fresh, is an American rapper.
 He was signed to Rick Ross' Maybach Music Group and Atlantic Records.
-Pullen is known for his alternatively influenced style of hip-hop, and his associations with recording artists Patrick Stump of Fall Out Boy, and Joel & Benji Madden of Good Charlotte.
+Pullen is known for his alternative-influenced style of hip-hop, and his associations with recording artists Patrick Stump of Fall Out Boy, and Joel & Benji Madden of Good Charlotte.

 Career

 In 2009, Rockie began recording his debut mixtape Rockie's Modern Life in a small recording studio in Chicago, Illinois.
 During the recording process, he met Andrew Koenig & Andrew Gertler, who began to manage him.
 The trio released Rockie's Modern Life in December 2009, and followed it up with another mixtape, The Otherside, recorded at Studio 11 in December 2010.

 The success of the projects earned Rockie widespread acclaim from hip-hop blogs and publications, and performances across the country including one at Bamboozle Festival, where he met Josh Madden, who would later introduce Rockie to his brothers Joel & Benji Madden of Good Charlotte.
 Rockie's music also grabbed the attention of Fall Out Boy lead-singer Patrick Stump, whom Rockie has cited as a major influence and has since toured with.

 Since the release of The Otherside Rockie has been named one of Metromix's "25 Hottest Artists Under 25" and his music has been featured on The CW's nationally syndicated television show Nikita.
 He was also featured on Good Charlotte's project The Madden Brothers: Before The Fame according to Rolling Stone and Billboard magazines.

 In 2012, Rockie released his mixtape Driving 88, which led to his signing with Rick Ross' Maybach Music Group on July 12 via Atlantic Records.
 After his signing, he released his fifth mixtape and debut Maybach Music Group project 'Electric Highway'.
 It features guest appearances from Lunice, Rick Ross, Nipsey Hussle, Curren$y and others.
 Production is handled by The Gift, Boi-1da, The Maven Boys and others.
 He has also since appeared on Rick Ross "The Black Bar Mitzvah" mixtape, amongst other Maybach Music Group collaborations and remixes.